Sunday, March 10, 2013

 Ours is not to question, but to accept that everything has a purpose, a reason, and we are to "go with the flow".

 I was hired to do a school visit several states away.
 Seven schools would be brought by bus to a central school where I was to do five presentations per day for three days.
-It was a wonderful time -- the teachers and children were really into the presentations, even reciting the poetry right along with me.
+It was a wonderful time -- the teachers and children were really into the presentations, some classes even reciting the poetry right along with me.

 The little girl's parents called a couple of days later to ask my permission to have the poem etched beside an angel on their daughter's gravestone.

 Letter From Heaven

 Every day I look and see

 I can't pull them in my wagon now

 nor hold them to myself.

 I know your arms feel empty, too.